Apply for a premises licence and how much it costs.

 What happens next

 There's a 28 day representation period from the date you apply.
-After this has ended if there haven't been any representations from responsible authorities or relevant persons, then we'll grant the licence.
+After this has ended if there haven't been any representations from responsible authorities or relevant persons, and you've advertised correctly, then we'll grant the licence.
 We'll issue the licence shortly after.

-If there's representation from a responsible authority or interested parties then the licensing committee Go to https://democracy.bristol.gov.uk/mgCommitteeDetails.aspx?ID=136 (opens new window) will need to look at your application.
+If there's representation from a responsible authority or relevant persons, the licensing committee Go to https://democracy.bristol.gov.uk/mgCommitteeDetails.aspx?ID=136 (opens new window) will need to look at your application.

 We'll arrange a hearing with the licensing committee within 20 working days from the representation period end date.
-If a hearing is held a licence will be granted, granted with some extra conditions or refused.
+If a hearing is held a licence will be either:

 Tacit consent

-Tacit consent applies to premises licences this means that you can assume your application has been granted after the 28 day consultation period has ended unless you've heard from us that there have been representations from responsible authorities or interested parties.
+Tacit consent applies to premises licences.
+This means you can assume your application has been granted after the 28 day consultation period has ended, unless there have been representations from responsible authorities or relevant persons.